Humoresque (1946 film): Plot

-At first, Helen seems interested only in Boray's talent rather than in him as a person, though he is quick to press her on the second issue.
+At first, Helen seems interested only in Boray's talent rather than in him as a person, though he is quick to press her on this issue.
 He gains a manager, Bauer, from her connections, and is now in love with her.
-On the beach, near the Wrights' Long Island home, he reaches out to Helen after a swim, but she runs away; later in the evening, she falls off a horse, and as he tries to aid her, she resists, not wanting to be touched.
+On the beach, near the Wrights' Long Island home, he reaches out to Helen after a swim, but she runs away; later in the evening, she falls off a horse; as he tries to aid her, she resists, not wanting to be touched.
 He kisses her, and she tells him to leave her alone, although she clearly is drawn to him and makes no effort to run away.

 Shortly, everything is different.
-As they lie by the ocean, Helen warns him he might be sorry that love was invented, but admits she cannot fight him any longer, and she admits she is in love with him.
-Waiting at home, his mother confronts him, pointing out that he has missed a date with Gina, also a musician and his long-time sweetheart.
+As they lie at the ocean, Helen warns him he might be sorry that love was invented, but admits she cannot fight him any longer, and that she is in love with him.
+Waiting at home, Esther confronts him, pointing out that he has missed a date with Gina, also a musician and his long-time sweetheart.
 Esther does not believe Paul's denials that he has any interest in Helen.
-She warns him to be careful and to think carefully about his future.
-After Paul's debut concert, Esther heard Victor's putdown of Paul as a "savage".
+She warns him to be careful and to think about his future.
+After Paul's debut concert, Esther hears Victor's sneering opinion of Paul as a "savage".

-After a tour across America that takes several months, he has lunch with Gina.
+After a several month tour across America, Paul has lunch with Gina.
 Sid arrives with Helen, who is immediately jealous and flees.
 Paul follows her, and they end up at Teddy's Bar.
-After Helen makes a scene by smashing her drink ("What Is This Thing Called Love?" is performed by Peg LaCentra in the background), against a wall, she and Paul go back to her home where she expresses anger at being neglected and begs him to allow her to be more involved in his life.
-Paul points out her married status, but Helen shrugs this off, suggesting they are both old enough to do as they choose.
+Helen makes a scene by smashing her drink against a wall, then she and Paul go to her home; she expresses anger at being neglected and begs him to let him into life.
+Paul points out that she's married; Helen shrugs this off, "they are both old enough to do as they choose."
 He kisses her.